Code Copied

 Ginger

-Adding Ginger to water can be another great way to boost your electrolyte intake.
-You can infuse your water with ginger by crushing or cutting up the root, adding it your fluid of choice, and letting it sit for a few hours or overnight for a stronger flavor.
+Adding ginger to water can be another great way to boost your electrolyte intake.
+You can infuse your water with ginger by crushing or cutting up the root, adding it to your water bottle, and letting it sit for a few hours or overnight for a stronger flavor.
 Ginger not only contains calcium and magnesium but also can provide support for your immune system and gut health through vitamin C.